Nilza lived in Pasadena, California, where she enjoyed adventuring as far as she could around SoCal on her days or

 A trip to Paradise Cove by way of Paradise Cove Café may not be for those on a budget or looking for a cheap beach day.
 However, if you find you are in California and willing to spend a little extra money to feel some vacation vibes, here are the things you need to know to plan a peek at this Pacific Ocean paradise.

 Pricey Beachside Parking

 Being a public beach means that the general public has free access to the area.
 It does not, however, mean free or even reasonably priced parking.
 If you are visiting Paradise Cove by way of a car you have two options:

 - Beach Parking, Over 4-hour limit, or Lost Ticket: Monday-Friday $35, Weekends and Holidays $50

 - Café Parking (with restaurant validation following $30 purchase minimum requirement): Monday-Friday $6, Weekends and Holidays $8

 The $30 purchase minimum you need to spend at the restaurant is only valid for one parking ticket.
 This means if you are meeting up with others to enjoy a meal or drinks at the restaurant and have multiple cars that require validation, you may have to spend the minimum separately.
 If you are lucky, you may get a waiter who is relaxed and willing to validate everyone’s tickets regardless of the technical minimum.
 Rest assured the menu is priced in such a way that you should have no difficulty spending the required minimum.

 Do You Like Piña Coladas and Okay Food?

 With an 840-mile coastline, California has no shortage of public beaches to choose from.
-Though Malibu has always been on my list of California beaches to see, a huge draw that led me to Paradise Cove Beach and Café were their famous and instagrammable drinks poured directly into carved out fruit.
+Though Malibu has always been on my list of California beaches to see, a huge draw that led me to Paradise Cove Beach and Café was their famous and Instagrammable drinks poured directly into carved-out fruit.